DACHFest/dachfest.github.io/data/cfp.md

 The recordings will be released under the Creative Commons (CC BY-NC-SA 4.0) license, and we are asking you to release slides under the same (or similar) conditions.
 If you are uncomfortable with this license, please let us know.

-### Code of Conduct
+### Diversity and Inclusion ❤️

+If you come from an underrepresented group, we are happy that you are reading this and highly encourage you to apply!
+Our dedicated Happiness Team is working hard to make sure everyone has an amazing time at the conference.

-We aim to make DACHFest as inclusive and welcoming as possible.
+We aim to make DACHFest as inclusive and welcoming as possible, and our staff has a zero-tolerance policy against harassment.
 Submitting your talk means that you have read, understood and agreed to comply with our [Code of Conduct](/coc).